Terbium: History

 Mosander first separated yttria into three fractions, all named for the ore: yttria, erbia, and terbia.
 "Terbia" was originally the fraction that contained the pink color, due to the element now known as erbium.
-"Erbia" (containing what is now known as terbium) originally was the fraction that was essentially colorless in solution.
-The insoluble oxide of this element was noted to be tinged brown.
+"Erbia", the oxide containing what is now known as terbium, originally was the fraction that was yellow or dark orange in solution.
+The insoluble oxide of this element was noted to be tinged brown, and soluble oxides after combustion were noted to be colorless.
+Until the advent of spectral analysis, arguments went back and forth as to whether erbia even existed.
+Spectral analysis by Marc Delafontaine allowed the separate elements and their oxides to be identified, but in his publications, the names of erbium and terbium were switched, following a brief period where terbium was renamed "mosandrum", after Mosander.
+The names have remained switched ever since.

-Later workers had difficulty in observing the minor colorless "erbia", but the soluble pink fraction was impossible to miss.
-Arguments went back and forth as to whether erbia even existed.
-In the confusion, the original names got reversed, and the exchange of names stuck, so that the pink fraction referred eventually to the solution containing erbium (which in solution, is pink).
-It is now thought that workers using double sodium or potassium sulfates to remove ceria from yttria inadvertently lost the terbium into the ceria-containing precipitate.
-What is now known as terbium was only about 1% of the original yttria, but that was sufficient to impart a yellowish color to the yttrium oxide.
-Thus, terbium was a minor component in the original fraction containing it, where it was dominated by its immediate neighbors, gadolinium and dysprosium.

-Thereafter, whenever other rare earths were teased apart from this mixture, whichever fraction gave the brown oxide retained the terbium name, until at last, the brown oxide of terbium was obtained in pure form.
-The 19th century investigators did not have the benefit of the UV fluorescence technology to observe the brilliant yellow or green Tb(III) fluorescence that would have made terbium easier to identify in solid mixtures or solutions.
+The early years of preparing terbium (as terbium oxide) were difficult.
+Metal oxides from gadolinite and samarskite were dissolved in nitric acid, and the solution was further separated using oxalic acid and potassium sulfate.
+There was great difficulty in separating erbia from terbia; in 1881, it was noted that there was no satisfactory method to separate the two.
+By 1914, different solvents had been used to separate terbium from its host minerals, but the process of separating terbium from its neighbor elements - gadolinium and dysprosium - was described as "tedious" but possible.
+Modern terbium extraction methods are based on the liquid–liquid extraction process developed by Werner Fischer et al., in 1937.

 Occurrence

-Terbium is contained along with other rare earth elements in many minerals, including monazite ((Ce,La,Th,Nd,Y)PO4 with up to 0.03% terbium), xenotime (YPO4) and euxenite ((Y,Ca,Er,La,Ce,U,Th)(Nb,Ta,Ti)2O6 with 1% or more terbium).
+Terbium occurs with other rare earth elements in many minerals, including monazite ((Ce,La,Th,Nd,Y)PO4 with up to 0.03% terbium), xenotime (YPO4) and euxenite ((Y,Ca,Er,La,Ce,U,Th)(Nb,Ta,Ti)2O6 with 1% or more terbium).
 The crust abundance of terbium is estimated as 1.2 mg/kg.
 No terbium-dominant mineral has yet been found.

+Terbium (as the species Tb II) has been detected in the atmosphere of KELT-9b, a hot-Jupiter planet outside the Solar System.

 Currently, the richest commercial sources of terbium are the ion-adsorption clays of southern China; the concentrates with about two-thirds yttrium oxide by weight have about 1% terbia.
 Small amounts of terbium occur in bastnäsite and monazite; when these are processed by solvent extraction to recover the valuable heavy lanthanides as samarium-europium-gadolinium concentrate, terbium is recovered therein.
 Due to the large volumes of bastnäsite processed relative to the ion-adsorption clays, a significant proportion of the world's terbium supply comes from bastnäsite.

 In 2018, a rich terbium supply was discovered off the coast of Japan's Minamitori Island, with the stated supply being "enough to meet the global demand for 420 years".